Kansas State University

 NMU's "The Pride of the North" Wildcat Marching Band

 1401 Presque Isle Ave.
-Marquette, MI 49855 Phone: 906-227-2563 School Website: Northern Michigan University Marching Band Website: The NMU Wildcat Marching Band Director of Marching Band: Stephen Grugin Members in Marching Band: 100 Members in percussion section: 15 Enrollment of University: 9,200 Mascot: Wildcats University Notes: Year after year, audiences in the Superior Dome have been thrilled by the exciting musical sounds and intricate marching formations of the Wildcat Marching Band.
-We take great pride in performing a different halftime show at each home football game.
+Marquette, MI 49855 Phone: 906-227-1040 School Website: Northern Michigan University Marching Band Website: The NMU Wildcat Marching Band Director of Marching Band: Stephen Grugin Members in Marching Band: 100 Members in percussion section: 15 Enrollment of University: 10,533 Mascot: Wildcats University Notes: Year after year, audiences in the Superior Dome have been thrilled by the exciting musical sounds and intricate marching formations of the Wildcat Marching Band.
+The marching band takes great pride in performing a different halftime show at each home football game.
 The NMU Wildcat Marching Band is open to all university students regardless of their major.
-Rehearsals are 4-5:30 p.m.
-Monday, Wednesday and Friday and 6:30-9 p.m.
-Thursday.
-Rehearsal also takes place on game days for the NMU football team.
-A typical marching season includes five home football games and selected campus activities.
-We want to emphasize however, that marching band at the university level generally takes less time than in high school.
-Our activities are carefully planned so the total time involved is not a strain on most students' academic schedules. |
+A typical marching season includes five home football games and selected campus activities. |

 |